Ami-007/Calculator/README.md

 Add an ans button that allows for saving and adding the previous answer button back into a calculation when wanted.

+Add additional input so that original calculation is shown while new inputs are being added/

 Bugs:
 Need to fix previousNumber so that when doing multiple calculations it stores calculatedNumber so consecutive calculations can be done

+UPDATE: Bug Fix : added in stored value to allow previous calculation answer be stored so furtehr calculations can be done.